I’ll start this post by saying: the San Gaudioso experience is new for me.

 Each body would then sit in a vestibule and decay.
 Periodically, the schiattamuorto would come and pierce the body to allow fluids to escape during the desiccation process.
 Towards the end of the process, when all of the flesh had rotted away, the bones were then cleaned and the bodies moved to the tomb or laid to rest elsewhere.

 Early Christian Burials

-The 17th century tomb containing Napoli’s nobility are not the only burials found in catacomb.
+The 17th-century tomb containing Napoli’s nobility is not the only burials found in the catacomb.
 There is another, simpler tomb dating to the 5th century that once contained the bodies of early persecuted Christian leaders.

 How to Get There

 The Catacombe di San Gaudioso is located under the Santa Maria della Sanità church in the Rione Sanità neighbourhood in Napoli.
 It can only be accessed from within the church and via a guided tour.
 Tours run every hour between 10am – 1pm.

 Google Maps will take you to the general location of the church, but the city is layered so depending on how you got there you may have to take a street elevator to the church.
 Santa Maria della Sanità is located on the lowest level.